Skip to main content

 Calcium is needed for the maintenance of normal teeth.

-A source of calcium contains at least 15% of the significant amount 800 mg calcium per day.
+A calcium source contains at least 15% of the significant amount 800 mg calcium per day.

 Chitosan

-Chitosan contributes to the maintenance of normal blood cholesterol levels; the beneficial effect is obtained with a daily intake of 3 g chitosan.
+Chitosan contributes to the maintenance of normal blood cholesterol levels.
+The positive effect occurs with a daily intake of 3 g Chitosan.

 Chloride

-A source of chloride contains at least 15% of the significant amount 800 mg chloride per day.
+A chloride source contains at least 15% of the significant amount 800mg chloride per day.

 Choline